How to apply for an open studentship

 - Royal College of Art

 - School of Advanced Study

 LAHP funds up to 90 PhD studentships each year at these HEIs in subjects across the Arts & Humanities.
 Of these studentships, 10% are Collaborative Doctoral Awards with a cultural or other external partner.
 There are separate competitions for CDA and open studentships.

 The information and FAQs on this page focus on the open studentship competition.
 See here for information about the CDA competition.

-Applications for the LAHP open studentship competition will open on the 29th November 2021.
+Applications will open for the studentship competition on Monday 27th November 2023.